jhonnydelima/jhonnydelima/README.md

 ### heey 👋

-I'm a Software Engineer from Brazil 🇧🇷

-Full Stack Software Engineer with 7+ years of experience building scalable and high-performance applications using Typescript, React, React Native, Node.js, NestJS, APIs REST, GraphQL, and so on.
-Strong background in software architecture, data management, and system optimization, backed by a Bachelor's in Computer Science and a Master's in Information Systems.
-Currently expanding expertise in Cloud and DevOps to bridge the gap between development and infrastructure.
+I'm a Software Engineer with 7+ years of experience building scalable and high-performance applications using Typescript, React, React Native, Node.js, NestJS, APIs REST, GraphQL, and so on.
+I have a strong background in software architecture, data management, and system optimisation, backed by a Bachelor's in Computer Science and a Master's in Information Systems.
+Currently I'm expanding expertise in Cloud and DevOps to bridge the gap between development and infrastructure.

 Would you like to find me?